-Table 9: Dog exercise areas - location Recreation Le egend Type of embellishment Council- wide District Local Civic Amenity reserve Linear Landscape corridor √ suitable Fenced (DEA) Size (min) √ 1,600m2 √ 1,600m2 dependent on appropriate location Dog off leash park Unfenced (DEA) Size (min) ★ 1,600m2 1,600m2 ★ m2 TBD ★ m2 TBD ★ m2 TBD not suitable Guidance on appropriate infrastructure for various types of dog exercise areas is provided in the RPP Technical Guidelines and the LIM. to be determined
+Table 9: Dog exercise areas - location Recreatio Landscape Le egend Type of embellishment Detail Council- wide District Local Civic Amenity reserve Linear Landscape corridor √ suitable suitable Fenced (DEA) Size (min) √ 1,600m2 √ 1,600m2 dependent on appropriate location Dog off leash park Unfenced (DEA) Size (min) ★ 1,600m2 ★ 1,600m2 ★ m2 TBD ★ m2 TBD ★ m2 TBD not suitable Guidance on appropriate infrastru .
+TBD to be determined according to site

-Guidance on appropriate infrastructure for various types of dog exercise areas is provided in the RPP Technical Guidelines and the LIM.
-Subordinate Local Law No.2 (Animal Management) states that all animals are banned from any park or reserve that adjoins a part of the foreshore or seashore, unless a sign permits them.
+Guidance on appropriate infrastructure for various types of dog exercise areas is provided in the RPP Technical Guidelines and the LIM \\ Subordinate Local Law No.2 (Animal Management) states that all animals are banned from any park or reserve that adjoins a part of the foreshore or seashore, unless a sign permits them.